browsermage/emoji-slider/README.md

 <!-- ABOUT -->
 ## About The Project

 This emoji slider demonstrates how to use Javascript to update an image with a HTML range slider.
+And also how to re-trigger a CSS animation that has already been animated.

 <!-- PREREQUISITES -->
 ## Prerequisites